-Choices of the measurement equipment and sample holder design depend on several factors, including the dielectric materials to be characterized, extent of the research, as well as the equipment and resources that are available.
-Two types of dielectric analysers have recently been used: the scalar network analyser and the vector network analyser (VNA).
+characterized, extent of the research, as well as the equipment and resources that are available.
+Two types of dielectric analyzers have recently been used: the scalar network analyzer and the Vector Network Analyzer (VNA).
 The VNA is quite popular, very versatile, and useful for extensive studies; however, it is also very expensive.
-Although less expensive, scalar network analysers and impedance analysers are generally still too costly for many applications.
+Although less expensive, scalar network analyzers and impedance analyzers are generally still too costly for many applications.

 The HP 8510 [22] is a VNA that has been used to measure the dielectric properties of cementitious materials, including cement paste, mortar, and concrete.
 It can measure the magnitude and phase characteristics of linear networks, such as filters, amplifiers, attenuators, and antennae.
-As with all network analysers, and as shown in Fig. 2.3(a), the HP 8510 apparatus measures both reflection and transmission of electromagnetic waves at an interface.
-An incident signal generated by an RF source is compared with the signal transmission through the analyser or reflected from the wave input when passing through the waveguide (Fig. 2.3 (b)).
+As with all network analyzers, and as shown in Fig. 3(a), the HP 8510 apparatus measures both reflection and transmission of electromagnetic waves at an interface.
+An incident signal generated by an RF source is compared with the signal transmission through the analyzer or reflected from the wave input when passing through the waveguide (Fig. 3(b)).
 However, this method is strongly affected by the air-gap content, with high air content tending to decrease the dielectric property of the material.
 It is also influenced by the consistency of the cement and concrete materials.
-In particular, when materials behave like
+In particular, when materials behave like liquids, the settling of the material under its own weight can result in the non-uniform behavior of the whole specimen.
+Consequently, the measurement results are not representative of the whole body of the specimen.